algao1/blurb/content/posts/kv_store.md

 And done!
 Now, we've got ourself a rudimentary, but working key-value store.

-But, it's pretty clear that this is wildly inefficient once we have more than a few tables stored on disk, and we need to iterate over all entries in each one.
+But, it's pretty clear that this is wildly inefficient once we have more than a few tables stored on disk, since we need to iterate over all entries in each one.
 Luckily, there's a few optimizations we can make to improve the lookup speed.

 ## Optimizations

 ### Sparse Indexes

 One optimization we can make, is to reduce the number of entries we look through for each SSTable.
 Since entries in our table are already in sorted order, we can maintain a **sparse index** of entries (which denote an interval).
-And when we need to find an entry, we first perform a binary search to determine which interval to look in.
+And when we need to find an entry, we first perform a binary search to determine which interval to look in, and look *only* in that interval.

 We will need to change how search is performed by setting the offsets to exactly the interval found.